Jatin Kanakia

-Jatin Kanakia (28 June 1952 –18 July 1999), was an Indian actor.
+Jatin Kanakia (1952 or 1953–1999) was an Indian actor.
 Best known for comedy roles, his career ranged from working in Gujarati plays, Hindi television shows and Hindi Bollywood movies.
-His skill and success earned him the informal title of being the "Prince of Comedy."
+His skill and success earned him the informal title of "Prince of Comedy."

 Career

-Kanakia's career began with roles in Gujarati and Hindi theatre, after which his first major television role was in the comedy series, Shrimaan Shrimati, where he played the lead role of Keshav Kulkarni, a married, middle-class house-holder who develops a crush on his movie star neighbour, played by Archana Puran Singh, and a rivalry with her husband, played by Rakesh Bedi, who in turn is drawn to Kulkarni's housewife Reema Lagoo.
+Kanakia's first major television role was in the comedy series, Shrimaan Shrimati, where he played the lead role of Keshav Kulkarni, a married, middle-class house-holder who develops a crush on his movie star neighbour, played by Archana Puran Singh, and a rivalry with her husband, played by Rakesh Bedi, who in turn is drawn to Kulkarni's housewife Reema Lagoo.
 Broadcast on the national television network, Doordarshan, the series became one of India's most popular television shows.
 Kanakia also starred in shorter comedy series produced on Doordarshan and played cameos in other comedy series.
 He worked in many shows produced by the Adhikari Brothers production company, as well as by other producers.
 Kanakia's success on television led to minor roles in big-budget Hindi films such as Hum Saath Saath Hain.